 An ABC Guide to On-Road and Off-Road Diesel

 What’s the difference between on-road and off-road diesel?
 When is it legal to use dyed-diesel fuel?
-And, how do you choose the best for your fleet or upcoming construction project?
-Find out in today’s informative ABC guide, provided by the fuel experts at your premier fuel distribution company, Ricochet Fuel.
+And, how do you make the right decision for your fleet or upcoming construction project?
+Discover everything you need to know in this informative guide, provided by the fuel experts at your premier fuel distribution company Ricochet Fuel.

 The most common question we get from customers is whether or not they can use red-dyed diesel, and if they can, how much money will they save.
-It’s true; one of the most significant differences between on-road and off-road diesel is off-road diesel isn’t taxed, so it is cheaper than on-road diesel.
-Plus, in Texas, there are no state or federal excise taxes.
+It’s true; one of the most significant differences between on-road and off-road diesel is the cost.
+Off-road diesel isn’t taxed, so it is cheaper than on-road diesel.
+Plus, in our state of Texas, there are no state or federal excise taxes.
 Because of that, off-road diesel (often called alternative fuel) can cost about $0.25 less a gallon.
+That can make a big difference, especially when the price of gas is going up.

-But, before you get excited about these savings, you should know that using off-road diesel in the everyday vehicle you drive on the road and highways is illegal.
 That’s why the fuel is dyed red.
 It’s easy for you, and law officials to visually see the red color.
 There are other ways to detect the dye even in the smallest amounts, like with a fluorescent UV light.
-Also, using it just a few times when you shouldn’t, can get you into trouble if you’re caught.
+Also, using it just a few times when you shouldn’t, can get you into hot water–if you’re caught.
 Depending on the state and the circumstances, fines for improperly using red diesel can start at $1,000 and go to over $10,000.
 Significant penalties like that outweigh the .$25 per gallon savings.

 - Backhoe Loaders

 When you use it legally, you can save truckloads of money when you don’t have to pay the extra tax.